-Luckily, service packages help solves this problem by giving the prospects something more tangible to justify their purchase decision.
+Luckily, service packages help solve this problem by giving the prospects something more tangible to justify their purchase decision.
 Packages “productize” your service and remove psychological barriers that prevent prospects from buying.

 2. Packages Give Prospects Clarity on Your Offer

-Many small business owners mistakenly list all their services on their website and expect prospects to wade through it to figure out the right service for them.
+Many small business owners mistakenly list all of their services on their website and expect prospects to wade through them to determine the right service for them.

 3. Multiple Service Packages Help with the Upsell

 Your existing clients are far more likely to buy products and services from you compared to new customers.
 It makes sense when you think about it: They already know and have a stable relationship with you.

 But don’t take my word for it.
 Statistics from Invesp suggest these existing customers are 50% more likely to buy from you and are willing to pay 31% more for your services compared to new customers.

 For you to sell more services to existing clients, you need to find ways to upsell.
 And creating service packages that showcase an increasing amount of value at different price points is one way to do this.
 For example, imagine you have three packages priced as follows: